 Having to finance an unexpected move just added to the emotional impact of separation from my loved wife of 61 years.
-Selecting, then being involved with a care home, a financial advisor, a bank, a caring family, and Centrelink, all at the same time, was overwhelming.
+Selecting then being involved with a care home, a financial advisor, a bank, our caring family, and Centrelink, all at the same time, was overwhelming.

-Like many couples, we always had joint bank accounts from when we married, with either party to sign for any transaction, and that was the first thing that had to be changed…..
+Like many couples, we always had joint, combined, bank accounts from when we married, with either party to sign for any transaction.
+That was the first thing that had to be changed…..

-Yes, I thought that would cover any eventuality….. and it nearly was.
+Yes, I had thought that would cover any eventuality….. and it nearly did.
 But when my wife suddenly required to be placed in permanent care, a whole new unexpected dilemma confronted me.

-The financial aspects needed me set up our finances separately so I could more easily manage the future transactions.
-That meant I needed to open a new, separate, account for my wife.
-Secondly, I needed to change the signing authorities for it, and amend our existing joint account to just me.
+The first job was to set up our finances separately so I could more easily manage the future transactions, and my first job was to open a new, separate, account for my wife.
+Secondly, I also needed to change the signing authorities for our existing joint accounts to be in my name only.

-Then, of course, I needed to consolidate our finances and pay the Refundable Accommodation Deposit (RAD) to the care home.
+Then, of course, I needed to consolidate our finances and pay the Refundable Accommodation Deposit (RAD) to the Care home where Dorothy would be now living.
 Of course, there wasn’t enough to pay the full amount required, so I was saddled with a shortfall that will continue to accrue a monthly interest bill until the accommodation is terminated.

-The RAD we paid was made up from Dorothy’s half-share of our modest self-managed Super Fund, plus every cent of our life savings in Term Deposits, all of which had to be withdrawn before maturity (with a loss of some interest!).
+That RAD was made up from Dorothy’s half-share of our modest self-managed Super Fund, plus every cent of our life savings in Term Deposits, all of which had to be withdrawn before maturity (with a loss of some interest!).

 Our bank, BankFirst, were then finally able to set up the accounts.
 They were very helpful and also provided me with a ‘certified’ copy of the Power of Attorney for any future use.
 Thanks, BankFirst, for your excellent, personal and sympathetic help.
 I am so glad we did not bank with the ‘Big boys’!